Taking Literature Essay Exams

 near the beginning, using

-an abbreviated essay form (introduction, body, conclusion) within
+the basic essay form (introduction, body, conclusion) even

 §